morrownr/7612u/README.md

 -----

-The script called 'edit-options.sh" allows you the ability to edit the module paramter:
+The script called `edit-options.sh` makes it easy to edit the module paramter:

 Step 1: Open a terminal (Ctrl+Alt+T)